 (c) The official language of the IWG will be English.

 (d) All documents and/or proposals shall be submitted to the secretary of the group in a suitable electronic format, preferably in line with the UNECE guidelines in advance of the meetings.
-The group may refuse to discuss any item or proposal which has not been circulated 5 working days in advance of the scheduled meetings.
+The group may refuse to discuss any item or proposal, which has not been circulated 5 working days in advance of the scheduled meetings.

 (e) The informal group shall meet regularly in conjunction with the GRPE sessions, presuming the availability of meeting rooms.
 Additional meetings will be organized upon demand.